Which of the Following Is a Multiple of 5? A Practical Guide to Spotting the 5‑Factor

 The “ends‑in‑0‑or‑5” shortcut

 The easiest rule of thumb: if the last digit is 0 or 5, it’s a multiple of 5.
 That works for base‑10 numbers of any size, from 5 up to 5,000,000.
-The math behind it is simple: 10 is 2 × 5, so any number ending in 0 is already a multiple of 10 (and therefore of 5).
-A trailing 5 means you have 5 × (…odd number), which is still a clean multiple That alone is useful..
+That said, the math behind it is simple: 10 is 2 × 5, so any number ending in 0 is already a multiple of 10 (and therefore of 5).
+A trailing 5 means you have 5 × (…odd number), which is still a clean multiple Worth knowing..

 When the shortcut fails